 The first method involves nothing more advanced than a glass jar.
 Yep, it can be as simple as this.
 A mason jar works well but so does any empty (clean) condiment jar.

-You can also use this method for frothy iced coffees by skipping the microwave step.
+You can also use this method for frothy iced coffees or cold brew by skipping the microwave step.

 Manual Milk Frother – Bodum Latteo Manual Milk Frother

 This method requires some equipment and can make both hot coffee and cold beverages.
 You add the desired volume of creamer to the milk jug and place it over low heat on the stovetop (you can skip this step if it’s iced coffee).

 Once the creamer has heated to around 60C/140F (or just too hot to touch) remove it from the heat and fix the lid in place.
 Pump the plunger up and down firmly for around 30 seconds.
 The very fine mesh on the plunger introduces lots of air into the creamer creating a thick, bubbly foam.